tuva-health/docs/docs/getting-started/mapping-guide.md

 ### eligibility

+#### person_id
+A new patient identifier field named `person_id` has been added to the Tuva data model for both claims and clinical sources.
+This is a required field and cannot be null.
+If you bought the Tuva MPI Engine or have your own patient matching solution, this field should be populated with the UUID (Universally Unique Identifier).
+If you do not have a UUID, we recommend mapping the source patient identifier to this field (`member_id` for claims, patient_id for `clincal`).

 <details>
   <summary>Primary Key</summary>

-- The primary key for the pharmacy_claim table is patient_id, enrollment_start_date, enrollment_end_date, and data_source.
+- The primary key for the pharmacy_claim table is person_id, member_id, enrollment_start_date, enrollment_end_date, and data_source.
 - There are two commonly used data formats for eligibility (also known as enrollment) data: the eligibility span format and the member month format.
 - The eligibility span format has one record per member eligibility span.
 An eligibility span is a time period when a member was enrolled with and therefore had insurance coverage by a health plan.
 An eligibility span has a start date and an end date.
 A person can have multiple eligibility spans.
 - The member month format has one record per member per month of enrollment.
 For example, a person with a single eligibility span from 1/1/2020 through 3/31/2020 would have a single eligibility span record, but 3 member month records, one for each month.